How to Self Publish on Createspace the Easy Way

 Now just click Submit for Review.

-Please do remember to proof check your book carefully using Createspace’s online proofing tool, to make sure it looks exactly how you expect.
+Please remember to proof check your book carefully using Createspace’s online proofing tool, to make sure it looks exactly how you expect.
 There’s nothing worse than getting a book that is not what you expected, because you’ve made a mistake.

 Self publish on Createspace: Step 3 – Distribution and Pricing